libp2p/specs/relay/README.md

 ## Overview

-The circuit relay is a mean to establish connectivity between libp2p nodes (e.g IPFS) that wouldn't otherwise be able to establish a direct connection to each other.
+The circuit relay is a means to establish connectivity between libp2p nodes (e.g IPFS) that wouldn't otherwise be able to establish a direct connection to each other.

 Relay is needed in situations where nodes are behind NAT, reverse proxies, firewalls and/or simply don't support the same transports (e.g. go-ipfs vs. browser-ipfs).
 Even though libp2p has modules for NAT traversal ([go-libp2p-nat](https://github.com/libp2p/go-libp2p-nat)), piercing through NATs isn't always an option.
 The circuit relay protocol exists to overcome those scenarios.